 According to Babbel, a language app, Mandarin Chinese is the most challenging language to learn for English speakers.
 This data is fascinating because most non-English speakers would argue that English is the most challenging language to learn!
 Sid Efromovich described how exactly language differs from one to another.
-At times, we see a word with letters we know (in the video, this would be Māo) and pronounce it as we would in the English language.
+At times, we see a word with letters we know (in the video, this would be Māo) and pronounce it as we would in English.
 But then there are words like 水 that you cannot pronounce in English.
-Benny Lewis, a polyglot, emphasized on how there is no language gene or talent.
+Benny Lewis, a polyglot, emphasized how there is no language gene or talent.
 Everyone can learn a foreign language.

 The advantages of neural networks

-As researchers mentioned in their studies, learning a foreign language gives you a new perspective of the world.
+As researchers mentioned in their studies, learning a foreign language gives you a new perspective on the world.
 People grow from multilingualism.
 The same logic also applies to programming languages.
 The more programming languages a person knows, the more versatile he is.
 Facebook, in particular, built Transcoder AI to convert codes from one programming language to another.
 The goal is to create flexibility in programming activities.

 According to Smarsheet, neural networks are especially useful in this era of big data.
 They make sense of the ambiguous, contradictory, and incomplete data we produce (this ability is called fuzzy logic).